How to Become a Counselor in Idaho

 • Licensed Clinical Professional Counselor: After completing of 2000 hours of supervised post-graduate practice

-Licensure requirements for counselors in Idaho, including those relating to education, supervision, examination, fees, and renewal, are examined in further detail below, along with salary information from the U.S. Bureau of Labor Statistics as well as public and private scholarships available to aspiring counselors in the state.
+Licensure requirements for counselors in Idaho, including those related to education, supervision, examination, fees, and renewal, are examined in further detail below, along with salary information from the U.S. Bureau of Labor Statistics and public and private scholarships available to aspiring counselors in the state.

 Northwestern University